sassoftware/sasoptpy/doc/guide/components.rst

 Setting initial values
 ~~~~~~~~~~~~~~~~~~~~~~

-Initial values of variables can be passed to the solvers for certain problems.
+You can pass the initial values of variables to the solvers for certain problems.
 The :func:`Variable.set_init` method changes the initial value for variables.
-This value can be set at the creation of the variable as well.
+You can set this value at the creation of the variable as well.

 >>> x.set_init(5)
 >>> print(repr(x))